dkokkinos/entity-framework-examples/README.md

   <br>
 </h1>

+<p>Checkout the related article to learn more -> https://softwareparticles.com/many-to-many-relationship-with-net5-and-entityframework/</p>

 <h3>EntityFramework.ManyToManyWithJoinTable</h3>
 <p>Model the join table as a separate entity in the code.
 Both ends of the relationship have a reference to the join table.</p>